-For espresso, you’re going to need a very fine grind.
-These grounds get tamped into a puck.
-Then, water is heated to about 200 degrees Fahrenheit and a machine uses at least 9 bars (but often as many as 15 bars) of pressure to push the steam through the grounds.
+To make a good shot of espresso, your beans need to be very finely ground so the coffee can survive the high pressure and hot water during the brewing process.
+First, these grounds get tamped into a puck.
+Then, water is heated to about 200 degrees Fahrenheit and an espresso machine uses at least 9 bars (but often as many as 15 bars) of pressure to push the steam through the grounds.

 This extraction process should take between 25 and 30 seconds.
 The high heat, high pressure, and increased surface area allow you to get a very intense coffee concentrate fondly known as espresso.

 On the other hand, the average cup of Joe can be made with more coarsely ground beans because coffee brewing methods, like a French press or drip machine, do not have nearly the pressure or intensity of an espresso machine.

 When it comes to roasting the beans, espresso beans are typically roasted longer and to a darker color than regular coffee beans, making their flavors stronger and the natural oils more prominent, and therefore, producing a fuller tasting brew.

 So, is there actually a difference between espresso and coffee beans, you ask?
 Not really.
 The beans themselves are the same, but it’s the method of preparation that sets the two apart.
 So, if you find yourself in a bind or want to experiment with your everyday cup of java, you can absolutely use coffee beans for espresso as long as they are finely ground, and if they are more coarse, your espresso beans are capable of producing a good cup of coffee.

 Best High Intensity Beans